 I'm Lisa Koeman.
 I study how people use technology, and use those insights to design and build better technology.
 By combining research, design, and hands-on making skills, I aim to create products and services that have a meaningful impact on people's lives.
-I specialise in the development and in-situ research of publicly situated service design, with a focus on 'tech for good'.
-Currently, I am a researcher at University College London.
+I specialise in the development and in-situ research of publicly situated technology, with a focus on 'tech for good'.
+Currently, I am a user researcher at Government Digital Service (GDS).

 Field studies, contextual inquiries, surveys, wireframing, prototyping, sketching, observations, personas and scenarios, use case and activity diagrams, statistics, interaction design, graphic design, visualisation design, cognitive walkthrough, heuristic evaluation, GOMS, expert reviews, mind maps.